 Deferring personal income tax is one of the main reasons professionals incorporate their practices.
-Active business income retained in a professional corporation (which is not a "personal services business"- i.e., an incorporated employee) is taxed at either the small business corporate income tax rate, ^{1,2} or the general corporate tax rate, both of which are significantly lower than the highest personal income tax rate.
-For example, in Alberta the combined federal/provincial small business corporate tax rate for 2018 is 12 per cent on the first \$500,000 of earnings, and the combined general corporate rate is 27 per cent, whereas the combined top personal tax rate is 48 per cent.
+Active business income retained in a professional corporation (which is not a "personal services business"- i.e., an incorporated employee) is taxed at either the small business corporate income tax rate,^{1,2} or the general corporate tax rate, both of which are significantly lower than the highest personal income tax rate.
+For example, in Alberta the combined federal/provincial small business corporate tax rate for 2019 is 11 per cent on the first \$500,000 of earnings, and the combined general corporate rate is 26 per cent (after June 30, 2019), whereas the combined top personal tax rate is 48 per cent.
 By retaining a portion of your professional earnings within your corporation, you defer paying personal income tax until a later date when the funds are withdrawn.
-For example, if a physician in Alberta retains \$200,000 of earnings within a professional corporation, income tax of up to \$72,000 [(48 per cent minus 12 per cent) x \$200,000] can be deferred until the funds are withdrawn.3 The deferral would be reduced to \$42,000 [(48 per cent minus 27 per cent) x \$200,000] if the professional corporation was not eligible for the small business deduction.
-The \$72,000 (or \$42,000) could be invested to generate additional investment income within the corporation.
+For example, if a physician in Alberta retains \$200,000 of earnings within a professional corporation, income tax of up to \$74,000 [(48 per cent minus 11 per cent) x \$200,000] can be deferred until the funds are withdrawn.3 The deferral would be reduced to \$44,000 [(48 per cent minus 26 per cent) x \$200,000] if the professional corporation was not eligible for the small business deduction.
+The \$74,000 (or \$44,000) could be invested to generate additional investment income within the corporation.